Pepper Plant Leaves Curling – Why And How To Treat

 Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
 Pepper Geek takes part in various affiliate programs.
 This means that purchases through our links may result in a commission for us.

-With peppers, your plants will give clear signals when something is wrong.
+With peppers, your plants will often give clear signals when something is wrong.
 One common issue we see with pepper plants is curling leaves.
 It can happen for several reasons, and in this article I will discuss what you can do when your pepper leaves are curling.

 Video: